OpenFieldAutomation-OFA/ros-weed-control/README.md

 ## Software
-Both the control of the robot arm and the weed detection are handled by the main computer.
-Most of the code running on the reComputer Industrial is published in this repository.
-Only the hardware interfaces for the motors are in seperate repositories:
+Both the control of the robot arm and the weed detection are handled by the reComputer Industrial.
+The code running on the computer is published in this repository, except for the motor hardware interfaces which are in seperate repositories:
 - [CubeMars](https://github.com/OpenFieldAutomation-OFA/cubemars_hardware)
 - [Teknic](https://github.com/OpenFieldAutomation-OFA/teknic_hardware)

 ### Setup
 The following steps describe the setup of the reComputer Industrial, assuming it was flashed with JetPack 6.0 as described [here](https://wiki.seeedstudio.com/reComputer_Industrial_Getting_Started/#flash-to-jetson).
-If you use a different computer or Jetpack version you will have to figure out how to reproduce the setup yourself.
+If you use a different computer you will have to figure out how to reproduce the setup yourself.

 1. Update the system.
     ```bash